BSAVA is a Company Limited by Guarantee No. 02837793 and is also a registered Charity No. 1024811.

-Council, may remove any member at its sole discretion.
-In the event that Council intends to consider removal of a member, that member will be informed in writing at least 21 days before the Council meeting.
-The member will be invited to submit a statement which will be circulated with any other paperwork to all Council members in advance of the meeting.
+Board, may remove any member at its sole discretion.
+In the event that Board intends to consider removal of a member, that member will be informed in writing at least 21 days before the Board meeting.
+The member will be invited to submit a statement which will be circulated with any other paperwork to all Board members in advance of the meeting.
 The decision (and reasoning behind it) will be reported back to the member in writing.
 The decision is final and unless decided otherwise, membership cessation will take immediate effect.

 Data Protection and use of Personal data

 Both parties will comply with all applicable requirements of the Data Protection Legislation (as defined in Schedule 1).
 This clause is in addition to, and does not relieve, remove or replace, a party's obligations under the Data Protection Legislation.
 Capitalised terms used in this clause will have the meaning ascribed to them in the Data Protection Legislation.

 The parties acknowledge that the purposes of the Data Protection Legislation, BSAVA is the Data Controller for in respect of all Personal Data processed or collected in connection with BSAVA membership.
 The clause sets out the scope, nature and purpose of processing by us.
 The duration of the processing and the types of personal data and categories of Data Subject.

 We shall use your Personal Data that we collect of you for the primary purposes of: